jfold/unibo/README.md

 # unibo
-Uncertainties in Bayesian Optimization (unibo) is a repository
+Uncertainties in Bayesian Optimization (unibo) is a repository for calibration analysis of bayesian optimization algorithms for both simulated and real-world data.